ArturKadyrzhan/WasaText/README.md

 ## Pref
 **WasaText — Simple text messanger**

-**This project was developed for educational purposes.Project based Exam of "Web and Software Architecture" course.**
+**This project was developed for educational purposes.
+Project based exam of "Web and Software Architecture" course.**

 Distributed full-stack web application designed to simulate a modern messaging system.